On the final weekend in April 2016, DanceEast in Ipswich was host to the world premiere of Avant Garde Dance’s Fagin’s Twist.

 Hunt for dragons yourself with a trip to Norwich.
 Visit Norwich is the perfect place to start your journey.

-These Are Our Dogs (pictured here)is an exhibition dedicated to photographs and postcards of people and their dogs, and it will be at The Cut.
+These Are Our Dogs (pictured here)is an exhibition dedicated to photographs and postcards of people and their dogs, and it featured in the 2016 event.